jafetSuarez/jafetSuarez/README.md

 ### Hi there 👋

-- 🔭 I’m currently working as a Full Stack Web Developer on my academic projects
+- 🔭 I’m currently working as a Full Stack Developer
 - 📫 How to reach me: [Telegram](https://t.me/jafetSuarez)
 - 😄 Pronouns (3rd person singular male): he | him | his | himself
 - 🤿 Willing to learn new technologies